mackaytc/covid-resources/docs/README.md

 Here's a "highlight reel" of the resources I've found most useful for trying to understand the covid-19 pandemic.
 Definitely start by checking out the following:
  * ___If you want a single source to go to for daily news and updates on covid,  [the Covid Daily News podcast is your best option](https://omny.fm/shows/the-coronavirus-daily-podcast-the-most-important-n)___
-    *  This podcast provides an analytical perspective on covid news, and emphasizes comparisons in outcomes and policy responses across countries.
-If you're just getting started listening, scroll back in the feed and pick up on topics that are of interest (more recent episodes assume an increasing level of familiarity with the subject matter).
+    *  This podcast provides an analytical perspective on covid news.
+If you're just getting started listening, it might be helpful to scroll back in the feed and pick up on topics that are of interest (more recent episodes assume an increasing level of familiarity with the subject matter).
     * Full disclosure, neither host is a public health expert but that's not really the "niche" they're trying to fill.
 Instead, they aggregate news from a range of well-vetted sources and give you key takeaways.
- * If you're looking for up-to-date information on the number of cases / fatalities / etc. in the US as a whole and for individual states, ___[this NYT page provides a ton of regularly-updated graphs and statistics](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html)___
+ * If you're trying to track the number of cases / deaths / etc. in the US as a whole and for individual states, __[the NYT provides regularly-updated graphs and data](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html)__
-    * The graphs by state organized by states where cases are increasing / decreasing over time are particularly helpful
+    * The maps of hotspots are particularly helpful
-  * The _[COVID Tracking Project](https://covidtracking.com/) is the best resource available for data on the number of tests performed_ as well as things like positivity rates, hospitalizations, etc.
+  * The __[COVID Tracking Project](https://covidtracking.com/) is the best resource available for data on the number of tests performed__ as well as things like positivity rates, hospitalizations, etc.
- * ___If you're looking for projections and trying see what experts think the next few months will look like, [538 is tracking the projections from several of the most widely-cited forecasts of the covid pandemic](https://projects.fivethirtyeight.com/covid-forecasts)___
+ * If you're looking for projections and trying see what experts think the next few months will look like, __[538 is tracking the projections from several of the most widely-cited forecasts of the covid pandemic](https://projects.fivethirtyeight.com/covid-forecasts)__
 ___

 ## What Activities Can I Do Safely?

-What Activities are Riskier?
+Short answer - things outside are a lot safer things inside and if you're indoors _wear a mask_.
+When assessing whether or not to do something, I try to think about balancing how risky that activity is with how essential it is.
+That's what the table below lays out in a bit more detail.

 ![A simple framework for thinking about the risks of various activities](https://github.com/mackaytc/covid-resources/raw/master/docs/covid-risk-grid.png)